 Music Education junior recitals and Bachelor of Arts recitals are expected to have a minimum of 20 minutes of music and a maximum of 30 minutes of music in their program.
 Bachelor of Music/Outside Field singers are expected to have a minimum of 25 minutes of music and a maximum of 30 minutes of music in their junior recital (MVV 3431 completion).
-Performance majors and Performer Certificate candidates should have a minimum of 50 minutes of music in their program.
+Performance majors and Performer Certificate candidates should have a minimum of 50 minutes and a maximum of 60 minutes of music in their program.